DuroMax XP13000EH - 10500/13000W Dual Fuel Generator With Electric Start

 Zoom on the DuroMax XP13000EH

-In a nutshell, the DuroMax XP13000EH is a powerful portable generator mostly geared towards professionals who want to be able to deliver results, even during a power failure.
+In summary, the DuroMax XP13000EH is a powerful portable generator especially useful for professionals who want to be able to deliver results, even during a power failure.

 Over the following sections, you'll uncover its power characteristics, the selection of outlets it offers, its overall portability, and the supplementary features it includes.